Azure/enterprise-azure-policy-as-code/Docs/index.md

 ## EPAC and Defender for Cloud Assignments

 Defender for Cloud uses Azure Policy Assignments to enable and configure the various capabilities.
-Prior to v9.0.0 of EPAC removed these subscription-level assignments.
+Prior to v9.0.0 EPAC removed these subscription-level assignments.

 * Policy Assignments required for Defender plans (e.g., SQL, App Service, ...).
 These is no longer managed (removed) by EPAC v9.0.0 and later.
 * Policy Assignments required for Security policies (e.g., Microsoft Cloud Security Benchmark, NIST 800-53 Rev 5, NIST 800-171, ...).
-The defult `desiredState` behavior is to manage (remove) these assignments.
+The default `desiredState` behavior is to manage (remove) these assignments.
 Setting `keepDfcSecurityAssignments` to `true` disables the management (removal) by EPAC.

 Carefully review [Managing Defender for Cloud Assignments](dfc-assignments.md) .